Jake30123/jake-hamilton-portfolio/_portfolio2/project0.md

 *V2 board layout.*

 ##### Manufacturing and Testing
-This board was the final revision and was then sent out for manufacturing.
+This board was the final revision, which was then sent out for manufacturing.
 Each project on our electrical team had one owner from start to finish, so after this board came in from JLCPCB, it was my duty to populate, test, and integrate it into the car.
 I had also never done SMD soldering prior to this project, and it was an incredibly fun learning experience.
 I fried a couple of LEDs on a test board, but after that, my technique improved and I was able to fully populate eight copies of my board (six for the car, one for testing, one backup).

 After populating, I tested all of the boards using our BMS test motherboard.